Albert Gilles

-Early life and introduction to repoussé
+Early life

 Albert Louis Gilles was born on August 20, 1895, in Paris, France.
 At the age of 12, his aunt introduced him to the art of repoussé, a technique of shaping malleable metals.
 He practiced this technique during evening art classes.
 Gilles served in World War I, where he injured his right hand.
 He rehabilitated his hand by milking cows at a farm in Normandy.

-Immigration and career in North America
+Career

 In 1927, Gilles immigrated to Quebec City, Canada.
 Two years later, he moved to the United States and settled in Detroit, where he founded the Albert Gilles Studio, later renamed Cuivres d'Art Albert Gilles, or the Albert Gilles Copper Art Studio.
 He worked as a decorator, metal sculptor, and silversmith in Detroit, Hollywood, and Los Angeles.
-Notably, he repaired the gates at Havana's National Capitol before returning to Canada in 1937.

-The American years (1929-1957)

-Gilles was inspired by the 1925 International Exhibition of Modern Decorative and Industrial Arts in Paris.
-He worked for various clients, including automotive magnates and Hollywood actors.
-In 1957, Gilles created four doors for the First Congregational Church of Los Angeles, each weighing 1,000 pounds.

-The Canadian years (1937-1979)

-Upon his return to Quebec, Gilles began creating religious artwork for churches, including the Basilica of Sainte-Anne-de-Beaupré.
+After returning to Quebec, Gilles began creating religious artwork for churches, including the Basilica of Sainte-Anne-de-Beaupré.
 He held an exhibition of 50 panels depicting the life of Christ in 1941.
 In 1942, he was commissioned by Pope Pius XII to design a Chalice and Paten for Montreal's 300th anniversary.
 One of his most complex works is Christorama, a hand-embossed depiction of the life of Jesus Christ in 50 tableaux.
 Gilles also created decorative elements for over 30 churches across Canada and other countries.